Milad-Akarie/injectable/README.md

 factory<MyRepository>(MyRepository.from(getIt<Service>()))
 ```

-or annotate static create functions or factories inside of abstract classes with @factoryMethod
+or annotate static create functions or factories inside of abstract classes with `@factoryMethod`.

 ```dart
 @injectable